 Stewart was an agoraphobic client of mine who had developed a fear of a certain busy street on which he had had a panic attack.
 During this panic attack, Stewart had severe hyperventilation, dizziness, and chest pain.
 Even though the street had been full of people, no one had helped him.
 Finally, Stewart had been able to find his way back home, despite the overpowering symptoms.

 Because of this incident, Stewart had developed a fear of that specific street and had maintained this fear for several years.
-We will discuss agoraphobia and techniques for treating it more thoroughly on another track.
+We will discuss agoraphobia and techniques for treating it more thoroughly In another section.

-On this track, we discussed the three basic manifestations of anxiety, which were adaptive anxiety, unadaptive anxiety, and agoraphobia.
+In this section, we discussed the three basic manifestations of anxiety, which were adaptive anxiety, unadaptive anxiety, and agoraphobia.